nurbxfit/learn/Docker/README.md

 - the docker-server first check for local cache for that particular images.
 - if it don't find the images, docker will attempt to `fetch` it from `docker-hub`.
 - after fetched, it will stored it in the cache so that later we don't have to download it again from the hub.
+- to download an image manually via docker-cli, we can use `docker pull <image>`
 - whenever we run docker command in the terminal, we are most likely using `docker-cli` to communicate with `docker-server`.

 # Docker CLI Basic